Nichelason/dvm-graduate-expectations/README.md

-# Analysis of Veterinary Student Graduate Expectations
+# Veterinary Student Graduate Expectations
 Code release supporting the analysis of survey data for a submitted manuscript.
 This repository includes the code required to run a Shiny app.
-To run this app, place `app.R` into a directory `/dir` containing the data file `AnalysisDataSet.csv` (available here: TBD) and run using
+To run this app, place `app.R` into a directory `/dir` containing the data file `AnalysisDataSet.csv` (available here: <TBD>) and run using

 ```
 shiny::runApp('/dir')